AP Glossary

 Common questions about base game return

 For pure entertainment players, yes.
-For advantage play it's nuanced — high base return often means smaller bonus/progressive contribution, which can mean less leftover value to harvest from a stranded meter.
+For advantage play it's nuanced — high base return often means smaller bonus/progressive contribution, which can mean less leftover value to harvest from a stranded counter.

 Link series titles like Lightning Link and Dragon Link typically run 85–88% base game return, with the remaining payback funneled into the hold-and-spin bonus and minor progressives.